Illuday/fireQL/README.md

 <p align="center"><img align="center" width="300"src="https://firebasestorage.googleapis.com/v0/b/illuday.appspot.com/o/typo-01.svg?alt=media&token=a13e0fb9-54d9-40e1-8f98-eed082718fcc"/></p>
 <br><br>

-> FireQL is a GraphQL connector for Firestore (Firebase database).
+> FireQL is a GraphQL api for Firestore (Firebase database).
 This repository offer a boilerplate to auto-host a GraphQL server on your Firebase Project (hosting part) connecting to Firestore on the same project.

 > **At the moment, use this repository at your own risk, I can't assure the continuity of this project.
 It's more an experiment for my personnals works than a real technology for en every day use.
 I'll make it more usable depending of its popularity.**